Rabbids Invasion

-Rabbids Invasion (Les Lapins Crétins: Invasion) is an animated television series based on Ubisoft's Rabbids video game series.
+Rabbids Invasion (Les Lapins Crétins: Invasion) is an animated television series based on the Rabbids video game series by Ubisoft.
 It is a co-production of Ubisoft Film & Television, TeamTO, and France Télévisions.
-The show was developed by Jean-Louis Momus, and stars Damien Laquet as the voice of the Rabbids.
+The show was developed by Jean-Louis Momus and stars Damien Laquet as the voice of the Rabbids.

 The show premiered on 3 August 2013 on France 3.
 The first three seasons, each with 26 episodes, aired between 2013 and 2017.
-A fourth and final season aired in 2018 and it was released worldwide through Netflix on 1 July 2019.
-An hour-long follow-up after the series finale, titled Rabbids Invasion: Mission to Mars, premiered in France on 29 September 2021 and on Netflix as an original film on February 18, 2022.
+A fourth and final season aired in 2018 and was released worldwide through Netflix on 1 July 2019.
+Following the series finale, Rabbids Invasion: Mission to Mars — an hour-long TV movie serving as a follow-up, premiered in France on September 29, 2021, and was released globally as a Netflix Original on February 18, 2022.

 Plot

-The first season is about the titular Rabbids spreading mischief and chaos everywhere they go.
-In Season 2, most of the episodes involve the Rabbids desperately trying to get to the moon (likely inspired by the game Rabbids Go Home).
-In Season 3, the Rabbids role play various human behaviors while incorporating time-traveling as a recurring theme (loosely inspired by the game Raving Rabbids: Travel in Time), while in Season 4, a small group of Rabbids form an alliance with a human named Zak as they search for an illusive flying submarine.
+The series tells the story of the "Rabbids" — a group of mischievous, rabbit-like alien creatures that explore the human world with boundless curiosity.
+Because they know nothing about the rules of human society, they treat their surroundings like a vast amusement park.
+Wherever they go, they always cause all kinds of unpredictable chaos, destruction and commotion.

+Season 1 focuses on a series of fragmented scenes, depicting the chaos that occurs when the Rabbids first come into contact with human technology, public places and everyday objects.
+Season 2 centres around the Rabbids' recurring, slapstick efforts to assemble scrap materials and construct spacecraft to reach the Moon.
+In Season 3, the Rabbids mimic various human behaviours, incorporating time travel as a recurring theme throughout.
+In Season 4, the Rabbids leave their junkyard home and travel to "Pretzel Island" in a flying submarine.
+Along the way, they make new friends and enemies: Zak and Zoe, who want to help them get home, and Otto Tox, who schemes to exploit their technology.